SomeWeekendReading/someweekendreading.github.io/_posts/2021-04-01-foolishness.md

 I _thought_ I was being surrealistic and a wee tad bit transgressive.
 Turns out, though, I'm apparently in cahoots with a kabal of religious closet pirate afficionados.
 They liked the video so much, my email was clogged with pirate jokes.
+(I mean, fair enough.
-(Did _not_ see that coming.)
+But I did _not_ see that coming.)

 So to honor my colleagues colleagues, many of whom seem to be medical people who are also pirate fans, I dedicate to them this little [koan](https://en.wikipedia.org/wiki/Koan):